-To raise the awareness on ecological problems through teenagers, hence engaging their families, schools and communities.
+To raise the awareness on ecological problems through teenagers, hence engaging their families, schools and communities

-- The first phase of the project included trainings of trainers in 35 schools of 6 marzes (regions) and in Yerevan held to introduce the WWF “One Planet Lifestyle” principles and WWF ‘green’ ideas for sustainable living;
+- Trainings of trainers in 35 schools of 6 regions and in Yerevan held to introduce “One Planet Lifestyle” principles for sustainable living

-- A network of project participants was created aimed to strengthen intra-schools and intra-community links for better public awareness on hot environmental issues across the country (http://ecoyouth.info/).
+- "One Planet Lifestyle" Guidelines were published as an educational curriculum for use in secondary schools.
+Also, a network of project participants was created aimed at strengthening intra-school and intra-community links for better public awareness on hot environmental issues across the country: www.ecoyouth.info